 William Stainton Moses was born on 5th November 1839 in Donnington, Lincolnshire.
 His father was the Head Master of the local Grammar School and his education was commenced at the school of which his father was Principal.
 His progress was so great that he eventually was sent to a public school and from there to a Grammar School in Bedford.
 He was an excellent student and continued his academic years by entering Exeter College, Oxford.

 He did eventually get his degree at the age of 23 and, due to his continuing ill health he accepted a curacy at Maughold, near Ramsey, Isle of Man.
 While living in Maughold, a severe epidemic of small-pox broke out in the village and there was no resident doctor in the district.
 Stainton Moses had a little knowledge of medicine so day and night he was at the bedside of some person who was laid low with this disease.
-It was necessary at times to be doctor, priest and even gravedigger.
+It was necessary at times to be a doctor, priest, and even gravedigger.

 In 1868 he left Maughold and accepted the curacy of St George’s, Douglas, Isle of Man.
-Here he first met Dr and Mrs Stanhope Speer, who were to play a prominent part in his later life.
+Here he first met Dr. and Mrs. Stanhope Speer, who were to play a prominent part in his later life.

 Stainton Moses eventually left the curacy through ill health, worked as English Master at the University College School in London from 1870 to 1889 when, again, ill health forced his resignation.

-While visiting Dr Speer in 1870 the subject of Spiritualism was first brought prominently before him.
+While visiting Dr. Speer in 1870 the subject of Spiritualism was first brought prominently before him.
 For some time both men had been drifting towards agnosticism because of disillusionment in existing religions and theologies.
-It was Mrs Speer who lent Stainton Moses the book The Debatable Land by Dale Owen to read, asking him if the experiences related could be true.
+It was Mrs. Speer who lent Stainton Moses the book The Debatable Land by Dale Owen to read, asking him if the experiences related could be true.

-It was in about 1892 that his own mediumistic potential began to unfold and it was to produce many phenomena, including: rappings that responded to questions and answered them coherently, spirit lights, perfumes and various aromas, musical sounds (produced when musical instruments were in the room and also when they were not), direct writing with no person touching the pencil, movements of furniture and other heavy objects, apports and trance speaking.
+It was in about 1892 that his own mediumistic potential began to unfold and it was to produce many phenomena, including rappings that responded to questions and answered them coherently, spirit lights, perfumes, and various aromas, musical sounds (produced when musical instruments were in the room and also when they were not), direct writing with no person touching the pencil, movements of furniture and other heavy objects, apports and trance speaking.
 Using his automatic writing ability, Stainton Moses produced books that are considered to be Spiritualist classics.

-Apart from developing his mediumship Stainton Moses involved himself in helping in the formation of various societies to investigate Spiritualism and other kindred, subjects, one of these being British National Association of Spiritualists.
+Apart from developing his mediumship Stainton Moses involved himself in helping in the formation of various societies to investigate Spiritualism and other kindred, subjects, one of these being the British National Association of Spiritualists.

 He was also connected with the Psychological Society of Great Britain, which was inaugurated in April 1875.
 In 1882 he became very involved in the formation of the Society for Psychical Research; and in 1884 he established “The London Spiritualist Alliance,” and became its first President, which post he filled up to the time of his death.

-Stainton Moses’ life was spent battling illnesses and trying to retain employment in spite of such illnesses; he has left Spiritualists a legacy of literature which is illuminating and instructive – a pioneer of note.
+Stainton Moses’ life was spent battling illnesses and trying to retain employment in spite of such illnesses; he has left Spiritualists a legacy of literature that is illuminating and instructive – a pioneer of note.

-This is an extract from The Psychics & Mediums Network Teaching Manual that is used as support material for our on-line classes and distance learning projects.
+This is an extract from The Psychics & Mediums Network Teaching Manual that is used as support material for our online classes and distance learning projects.

 - Sir Oliver Lodge Spiritualist